y-arjun-y/liars-miller-rabin/README.md

 # Liars in the Miller-Rabin primality test
 Finding liars in the Miller-Rabin primality test with Python.
 Learn more about the Miller-Rabin primality test [here](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test).
-Inspired by [Numberphile](https://www.youtube.com/watch?v=_MscGSN5J6o)
+Inspired by [Numberphile](https://www.youtube.com/watch?v=_MscGSN5J6o).

+Use the table of contents feature on the top left-hand corner for easier viewing.

 ## Results (`n` is the number of witnesses, top 100 liars for 1 witness, top 500 liars for the rest, results are in certain ranges, feel free to generate more!)
 ### 1 witness